 Before we talk about how you can solicit reviews on Google, let’s talk a little bit about why Google reviews are so important in the first place.
 When the average person has a question, they turn to Google.
 As of 2019, it is estimated that there are over 63,000 Google searches per second.
 Google is the first place customers go for any question they have or problem they need help solving.
 That means businesses need to be ready to deliver when a customer is in need of their services.

 That’s not the only one of Google’s features that businesses should be paying attention to.
 Google is not just the king of search.
 It’s also the king of reviews.
 Our reviews report, The 2021 state of online reviews, found that 67% of all online customer reviews are written on Google.

 According to Google, there’s been over 500% growth in searches for “near me” and “can I buy” in recent years.
-The first thing that customers will see is local businesses that can give them what they’re looking for.
+This is huge opportunity for local businesses to capitalize on.

 When customers search for your business on Google, the first thing they will see is your business’s knowledge graph on the right side of their screen.
 Information about your business such as hours of operation and phone number is displayed clearly, along with your business’s overall review rating.

 Your business’s Google review rating will also be displayed clearly, along with ratings from other review sites such as Facebook, Yelp, and Birdeye.

 Google reviews allow customers to rate businesses out of 5 stars.
 The business’s overall star rating will be the cumulative average of these star ratings.